DevKaffy/React-assignment/src/README.md

 # React Assignment
-Cloning some sections landing page
+Cloning some sections in the Userhive landing page

 ## Prequisite
 - Your browser version should be up to date for better experience